 Using Treats or Toys as Rewards

 Rewarding your dog with treats or toys during the walk is a great way to positively reinforce good behavior and motivate them to continue displaying desirable manners.
-Use small, bite-sized treats that your dog finds particularly enticing, or bring along a favorite toy to with during breaks.
+Use small, bite-sized treats that your dog finds particularly enticing, or bring along a favorite toy to play with during breaks.
 Rewarding your dog when they walk calmly beside you or respond to commands helps create a positive association with the walking experience and strengthens your bond with them.

 Safety Precautions for Walking